BulletGG/neutronic-launcher-fixed/README.md

 # neutronic loader / injector for Growtopia

-for anyone that says this doesnt work, your skill issue. it does, you are just too stupid.
+easy to use growtopia loader, not protected but for simple projects this will do.

-if it doesnt build restore nuget packages
+if it doesn't build, restore nuget packages

 login system is included. to make this work you need to setup your keyauth to this app its easy look up some tutorial if u do not know how to. or remove the login system entirely if you dont want it.